Film / Baby Geniuses

 The film was critically panned; it was ranked by leading film critic Roger Ebert

 , in 2004.
-As of July 2011 resides at the top spot of the Internet Movie Database's Bottom 100 list
+As of June 2015 resides in the top twenty of the Internet Movie Database's Bottom 100 list

-(the original is also in the list, currently at #68).
-And even though neither of original films were extremely successful, Clark planned a third
+(the original used to be on the list as well, but has since fallen off).
+And even though neither of the original films were extremely successful, Clark planned a third

 movie, which has been released as a Direct-to-Video